 The Family and Consumer Sciences undergraduate degree program includes study in the

-areas of family studies, fashion merchandising, and nutrition.
-The educational goal
+areas of child life, family studies, fashion merchandising, and nutrition.
+The educational

-is to provide instruction in areas of FCS that will prepare students to assume professional
+goal is to provide instruction in areas of FCS that will prepare students to assume

-roles through careers in business, industry, agencies, hospitals, and educational
+professional roles through careers in business, industry, agencies, hospitals, and

-settings.
-The curriculum enables students to prepare for a variety of careers through
+educational settings.
+The curriculum enables students to prepare for a variety of

-the selection of concentration electives.
-Students must consult with their academic
+careers through the selection of concentration electives.
+Students must consult with

 The undergraduate social work program is a professional program that has been designed to prepare student for social work practice in rural and small communities.
 The program is accredited by the Council on Social Work Education and follows a generalist practice model in which students are provided the knowledge and skills needed to work with clients with a variety of social problems on multiple levels.